 Ingredients

-- 8 tablespoons unsalted butter on the soft side of room temperature (not melted)
+- 8 tablespoons unsalted butter on the soft side of room temperature (partially melted)

 - 1 tablespoon pure vanilla extract